Characters and Character Development: 8

 Ben, or Number Six, is dead.
 As you can imagine, Ben being dead makes his role within the story somewhat limited.
 I’m actually kind of surprised that the first season doesn’t show how he died at all.
 His death clearly had a profound impact on the other characters, as they address it several times but deign to talk about it.
 It’s unclear when or how he died — it happened after Five disappeared but before the main group broke apart, and it’s implied that Ben’s death was something of a turning point in the characters’ lives.

 One character in particular.

 Yes, that’s right — you thought I was done talking about Klaus, but ha!
 Despite his failure to summon his father, we learn that Klaus can in fact summon and talk to dead people.
 Ben is introduced haunting Klaus, and from the way the latter talks to him, this is an ongoing occurrence.
 It’s unclear as of the first episode whether or not the others know about this, but it’s intriguing nonetheless.
 None of the others can see or interact with Ben, so Klaus is his only window into the living world.
-Ben says nothing over the course of the first episode, but you can tell from his expression that this is not an ideal situation for him.
+Ben says nothing over the course of the first episode, but you can tell from his expression that this is not an ideal situation for anyone, least of all him.
 Not only does Klaus seem eager to do anything to keep from seeing dead people, Ben included, but even if he wanted to communicate with the others or vice-versa, they’d all be relying on Klaus and Klaus alone to convey that dialogue accurately.
 You can imagine how well that would go down.